d2l-ai/d2l-zh/chapter_natural-language-processing/attention.md

 ## 参考文献

 [1] Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
-“Neural machine translation by jointly learning to align and translate.” arXiv preprint arXiv:1409.0473 (2014).
+“Neural machine translation by jointly learning to align and translate.”
+ICLR.
+2015.